phonedude/cs533-f23/assignments/Bradford/3/README.md

 | google.nl | / | True | False | False | N/A |
 | amazon.co.jp | / | False | False | False | N/A |
 | shopify.com | / | True | True | True | None |

+## It's turtles all the way down...
+I have found that the exact origin of the phrase is uncertain, but is usually attributed to a story in which a scientist give a lecture about the position of the Earth in the universe.
+An audience member posits that the Earth is actually not situated in space, but rather rests on the back of a giant turtle.
+When pressed about what existed beyond the turtle, she said that that turtle rested on a slightly larger turtle.
+When pressed about that turtle, she said that it's actually turtles all the way down.
+This saying is usually used to describe infinite regress.